Frequently asked questions

 When is Borough Market open?

-For the rest of the year we are open Monday to Saturday and closed on public holidays.
+We are open Monday to Saturday and closed on public holidays.
 On Monday and Tuesday, not all of the traders are present, but there is still plenty of choice.
 The full market is in operation Wednesday to Saturday.
 Click here to find a list of opening times.